-Our authorized capital consists of 20,833,333 shares of common stock, \$0.001 par value per share, of which 5,061,198 shares of common stock were issued and outstanding as of June 10, 2015, and 2,500,000 shares of "blank check" preferred stock, \$0.001 par value per share, of which 800,000 shares have been designated as Class A Convertible Preferred Stock and 585,000 shares have been designated as Class B Convertible Preferred Stock at 534,571 shares of Class B Convertible Preferred Stock were issued and outstanding as of June 10, 2015.
-Effective on the day that is six months and one day after the closing of this offering (and assuming no voluntary conversion of such shares of preferred stock prior to such time), the outstanding Class A Convertible Preferred Stock and the Class B Convertible Preferred Stock will automatically be exchanged for units.
+Our authorized capital consists of 20,833,333 shares of common stock, \$0.001 par value per share, of which 5,061,198 shares of common stock were issued and outstanding as of June 10, 2015, and 2,500,000 shares of "blank check" preferred stock, \$0.001 par value per share, of which 800,000 shares have been designated as Class A Convertible Preferred Stock and 585,000 shares have been designated as Class B Convertible Preferred Stock and 585,000 shares have been designated as Class B Convertible Preferred Stock and 534,571 shares of Class B Convertible Preferred Stock were issued and outstanding as of June 10, 2015.
+Effective on the day that is six months and one day after the closing of this offering (and assuming no voluntary conversion of such shares of preferred stock will automatically be exchanged for units.
 The following description is a summary and is qualified in its entirety by our Amended and Restated Articles of Incorporation and Bylaws as currently in effect, copies of which are referenced as exhibits herein, and the provisions of the Nevada Revised Statutes.